Truly, there are very few things that divide us.

 thinly sliced (saving the end piece to rub the glass)

-Prep the serving glass by filling it with ice water.
-Right before you going to serve the drink, discard the ice water, rub the rim with the end of the lime then dip it in salt, pressing to adhere.
+Serve The Cadillac Margarita: Right before you going to serve the drink, discard the ice water, rub the rim with the end of the lime then dip it in salt, pressing to adhere.